When buying a new vehicle, factor in the cost of car insurance as part of your overall budget.

 Which body styles are cheaper or more expensive to insure?

-When it comes to affordable Lincoln car insurance, it’s best to stick to vehicles that are designed with families in mind.
-These vehicles are typically loaded with advanced safety features, have smaller engines and are usually driven by parents who have kids in the car, so they tend to drive more carefully, which results in fewer accidents.
+If you’re looking for affordable Lincoln car insurance, it’s wise to choose vehicles designed with families in mind, such as small SUVs.
+These cars typically come equipped with advanced safety features, have smaller engines and are often driven by parents with children onboard.
+As a result, drivers tend to be more cautious, leading to fewer accidents.

 Pickups and commercial vans usually cost less to insure than sedans and other vehicles.
 This is because they aren’t equipped with costly electrical and safety components, making them less expensive to repair.